Threekey Logo

 Even when you’ve successfully concluded an exchange with a customer who wanted information, it’s worth going back to them a few days later, just to check that they got what they needed, or whether they have any further questions.
 It demonstrates attentiveness, a personal touch – and ensures leads don’t slip through the net.

-You [might] need professional help - talk to us about how we can help with planning or implementation of your social media strategy.
+Talk to us about how we can help with planning or implementation of your social media strategy.